 - Where to compare costs in NZ to your current life;

-- Monthly costs of life in Auckland;
+- Monthly costs of living in Auckland;

 - A supermarket cost comparison;

-If you want to do a broader search of the cost of things in New Zealand – as we may have missed a few things below then doing some research before you arrive into New Zealand would be a good idea.
+If you want to do a broader search of the cost of things in New Zealand – as we may have missed a few things below then doing some research before you arrive in New Zealand would be a good idea.
 Aside from all the unexpected costs that can occur when making such a move, everyday living may come as a financial shock in a new country such as NZ.

 A good place to start is to compare the cost of living in NZ with your current location, which can be browsed easily on sites such as Numbeo.
 This crowd-sourced website allows you to quickly discover the comparative costs of main points of interest, including rent, transport and a selection of groceries.
-Although not perfect (some of the data hasn’t been updated for 6 months of so) whether you’re coming from the UK, or elsewhere, this will give you a rough idea of how much your Sunday bacon will cost! ($9 bucks FYI!)
+Although not perfect (some of the data hasn’t been updated for 6 months or so) whether you’re coming from the UK, or elsewhere, this will give you a rough idea of how much your Sunday bacon will cost! ($9 bucks FYI!)

 It is also worth noting that New Zealand has a GST rate of 15% on almost everything you purchase, with the exception of your income and financial transactions (renting a home or, say, bank charges).
-You are liable to pay all the GST and other taxes when you become part of the New Zealand’s society and economy.
+You are liable to pay all the GST and other taxes when you become part of New Zealand’s society and economy.

 While it’s useful to see these stats, it’s also important to factor in your new salary if you’ll be working in NZ.
 It’s no use looking at new costs, and how you will afford them, with your current earnings in mind!
-A good place to establish an approximate salary based on occupation guide can be found via the Trade Me website here.
+A good place to establish an approximate salary based on occupation, a guide can be found via the Trade Me website here.

-So now you know what your new salary and new living costs look like, but does this translate from your current financial situation and lifestyle?
+So now you know what your new salary and new living costs look like, but how does this translate from your current financial situation and lifestyle?

 By creating a tangible list, that takes into account all of your outgoings, you will also be able to recognise all of the infrequent necessities that require planning ahead, such as insurances, as well as the irregular demands that require additional money, such as car maintenance and everyday breakages!

 With all of these demands in mind, you can wholly explore the transition of living costs from your current situation to that in NZ.
-This list of websites will help you calculate some of these core outgoings.
+This list of websites will help you calculate some of these core outgoings: